Skip to content

 The criminal charge related to the possession, supply or manufacture of explosives is classified as a table 2 offence.
 This means that the matter may be dealt with in the District Court where you will be facing the absolute maximum penalties outlined in the Crimes Act.
 However, with this being said, our Sydney based criminal defence lawyers typically experience that majority of these cases are dealt with in a Local Court.
 If this is the case, the maximum penalty imposed for guilty individuals is 2 years imprisonment.

-At Benjamin Leonardo – The Defenders, we have extensive experience in defending criminal cases all over NSW.
+At Essere – The Defenders, we have extensive experience in defending criminal cases all over NSW.
 Regardless of the Court that your matter will be brought before, clients can be confident in our ability to effectively represent their matter to achieve the best outcome possible.

 If you’re facing charges relating to the possession, supply or manufacture of explosives, contact our criminal defence law firm for a consultation.